Charlotte Despard: Women's suffrage

-In 1909, she met Mohandas Gandhi in London, in her role in the Women's Freedom League.
+In 1909, she met Mahatma Gandhi in London, in her role in the Women's Freedom League.
 In 1912, at the seventh annual conference of WFL, she was pictured being greeted by Agnes Husband.
 The following September, she was with Agnes Husband again on the platform at Regent's Park.

 In 1914, she spoke along with Anna Munro and Georgiana Solomon at the WFL Hampstead branch 'at home', hosted by Myra Sadd Brown, raising funds for the Women's Suffrage National Aid Corps. which Despard had founded.

 From 1915 onward, she worked with Agnes Harben and others to maintain international women's movements representation in Britain.
 In 1919, she was one of twenty British delegates to the Women's International League Congress in Zurich (12–17 May).
 She is pictured next to Helen Crawfurd from Glasgow.
 She kept in communication with other suffragists, such as Daisy Solomon.

 In 1928, Despard was one of the suffrage movement leaders at the celebratory breakfast for the passing of the Equal Franchise Bill.